steffen-wilke/steffen-wilke.github.io/_posts/2019-3-31-DarkFx-The-DocFX-dark-theme.md

 title: Creating DarkFX- The dark theme for DocFX!
 ---

 Recently I started to play around with Microsoft's tool [DocFX](https://dotnet.github.io/docfx/) for documentation generation.
+And I thought it needs a dark color touch.

 ## Why I decided to create a dark theme for DocFX